 Dates of Meetings:

-PCCs must meet at least four times per year.
+The Church Representation Rules 2020 no longer specify a minimum number of PCC meetings which must be held each year.
+Instead, the PCC is required to hold a sufficient number of meetings to enable the efficient transaction of its business.
+(See Rule M23(1).
 The Secretary should see that dates of meetings are fixed well in advance, and circulate them.
 Avoid clashes with Deanery and Diocesan synods.

 Agenda Standing items: Prayers / Apologies / Minutes of the last meeting for agreement as a true record of the meeting / Matters Arising from the Minutes (i.e reporting back on ‘follow – up’ items from the previous meeting)